- Helps parents understand and complete intake paperwork.

 - Flexible Spending Account

-While performing the duties of this job, the employee is occasionally required to stand; walk; sit; use hands to finger, handle, or feel objects, tools or controls; reach with hands and arms; climb stairs; balance; stoop, kneel, crouch or crawl; talk or hear; taste or smell.
+The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+While performing the duties of this job, the employee is frequently required to stand; walk; sit; use hands to finger, handle, or feel objects, tools or controls; reach with hands and arms; climb stairs; balance; stoop, kneel, crouch or crawl; talk or hear; taste or smell.
 The employee may occasionally lift and/or move up to 15 pounds.
 Specific vision abilities required by the job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.
-Work is performed primarily in a climate controlled, indoor environment and may involve prolonged period of work at a computer terminal.
 The employee may be exposed in an extremely stressful environment where there are considerable mental and emotional demands.
-Travel is required to the schools and multiple work sites.
 Employee may be exposed to weather conditions prevalent at the time.
 The employee will be required to operate office equipment requiring repetitive hand movement and fine coordination including use of a computer.

 Full-time 40 hour position

 M-F- (based on program needs-may include evenings & weekends)